-Don’t waste time formatting or positioning the image(s) in your text.
-If you place them at all in the body of the article (which we discourage!), simply position them at a point in the text that makes it clear what the image relates to, we will deal with the layout.
+Do not waste time formatting or positioning the image(s) in your text.
+If you place them at all in the body of the article (which we strongly discourage!), simply position them at a point in the text that makes it clear what the image relates to, we will deal with the layout.
 Also send all images as a separate zipped archive (see §4 below, Materials to Include as Attachments).

-Provide a caption for each image at the appropriate point in the text, e.g.:
+Provide a caption for each image at the appropriate point in the text, using the “figcaption” style, e.g.:

 The Author’s Responsibility

-The author is responsible for securing all permissions for use of any images or soundfiles used in your articles, and is strongly encouraged to keep copies of these.
+The authors are responsible for securing all permissions for use of any images or sound files used in their articles, and are strongly encouraged to keep copies of these.